-Configuring Screenless Devices in Schools
+Configuring Screenless Devices for Schools

 Where screenless devices fit

-Start with the classroom task, then choose the device.
-The strongest use cases are narrow and practical:
+Start with the classroom task, then pick the device.
+The best uses are narrow and practical:

 • Timed work using vibration timers